semgrep/semgrep-docs/docs/semgrep-ci.md

 # Semgrep CI

 [Semgrep CI](https://github.com/returntocorp/semgrep-action) (aka Semgrep Action or `semgrep-agent`) is a specialized Docker image for running Semgrep in CI environments.
-It can be used stand-alone or authenticated with [Semgrep App](https://semgrep.dev/login) for centralized management.
+It can be used stand-alone or authenticated with [Semgrep App](https://semgrep.dev/login) for centralized rule and result management.

-With Semgrep CI, you'll:

-- **Rapidly scan every commit**.
-Only changed files in pull requests are scanned, signficantly reducing run times and keeping developers moving quickly.
-Full project scans can be configured for merges to branches.
+- **Scan every commit**.
+Semgrep CI rapidly scans modified files on pull and merge requests, with longer full project scans configurable on merges to specific branches.
+Quick scans protect developer productivity.
-- **Get started despite existing bugs**.
-You don’t have to fix existing bugs to adopt Semgrep CI.
-With it's diff-aware scanning pull requests are scanned at their base and HEAD commits, with only the new findings reported.
+- **Find bugs moving forward**.
+You shouldn't have to fix existing bugs just to adopt a tool.
+Semgrep CI reports newly introduced issues on pull and merge requests, scanning them at their base and HEAD commits to compare results.
+Developers are signficantly more likely to fix the issues they introduced themselves on PRs and MRs.
+- **Integrate with your existing workflow**.
+Semgrep CI can authenticate to [Semgrep App](https://semgrep.dev/login) for use with Slack, inline PR and MR comments, email, and other 3rd party services.

+[TODO] - Image of Semgrep, Semgrep CI, CI Environment, and optional App connection (i.e. illustative "architecture" diagram)

 [TOC]